-Students desiring an appointment with the guidance counselor should inform their teacher of the conference prior to missing the class.
+Students desiring an appointment with the school counselor should inform their teacher of the conference prior to missing the class.
 Conferences will be scheduled for the convenience of all concerned.
 Students with pressing problems requiring immediate attention may see the counselor at any time.
+The counselor will serve as the school's Point of Contact for Behavioral Health Services in addition to information provided on the school's website under Student Services.